Home – Regulations – Corporate Sustainability Due Diligence Directive

 - Communicate: Publicly communicate on due diligence.

-- Combat climate change: Adopt and implement a transition plan for climate change mitigation.
+- Combat climate change: Develop a transition plan for climate change mitigation.

-These steps are required for companies across their “chains of activities”, beginning with their own operations, their upstream production of goods or the provision of services and the downstream distribution, transport, or storage of products.
-According to the EU Omnibus Proposal, the initial value chain mapping and impact assessment must consider all company activities and supply chains beyond Tier 1.
-However, the obligation to conduct in-depth assessment of adverse impacts is now limited to Tier 1 unless the company has plausible information indicating that adverse impacts have arisen or may arise in Tier 2+.
+According to the original CSDDD text, these steps are required for companies across their “chains of activities”, beginning with their own operations, their upstream production of goods or the provision of services and the downstream distribution, transport, or storage of products.
+However, the Omnibus process may reduce the scope of assessment and required due diligence to Tier 1 unless there is plausible information on adverse impacts in Tier 2+.

 The CSDDD also requires companies to develop a climate transition plan (CTP) to demonstrate how their business model and strategy includes science-based, time-bound targets covering Scope 1, 2 and 3 GHG emissions for 2030, and every five years after until 2050.
-While the development of CTPs is required, the recent Omnibus Proposal removed the requirement to implement CTPs, instead introducing a new requirement to include actions that have been implemented or planned.
+While the development of CTPs is required, the original Omnibus Proposal by the European Commission removed the requirement to implement CTPs, instead introducing a new requirement to include actions that have been implemented or planned.
+Further amendments to the climate change measures in the CSDDD have been put forward in the Omnibus proposals by the EU Council and the European Parliament.

 The CSDDD is a significant challenge for businesses, but it is also an opportunity to demonstrate their commitment to corporate sustainability.
 Additional more specific due diligence obligations have also been introduced recently.
 These include the EU Conflict Minerals Regulation, the EU Deforestation Regulation, and the EU Batteries Regulation.